 Being a small organisation, networking became essential and key foundation for the way we operate.
-Partnerships grew with local NGOs such as Lawyer’s Environmental Action Teat (LEAT) and the Legal and Human Rights Center (LHRC), foreign NGOs such as Oxfam, MS Tanzania, unions and workers movements such as Arusha Regional Miners Association (AREMA) and Manyara Regional Miners Association (MAREMA) plus credit networks such as Savings and Credit Cooperative Societies (SACCOS).
+Partnerships grew with local NGOs such as Lawyer’s Environmental Action Team (LEAT) and the Legal and Human Rights Center (LHRC), foreign NGOs such as Oxfam, MS Tanzania, unions and workers movements such as Arusha and Manyara Regional Miners Associations, and credit networks such as Savings and Credit Cooperative Societies (SACCOS).

-As partnerships grew the range of activities and programs widen.
-In 2008 HakiMadini opened a second office in Arusha to improve its capacity in advocacy and awareness raising an since that time the office has been very active in policy lobbying, hosting community forums, and media campaigns (see advocacy section) and making new partnerships such as the Rosa Luxemburg foundation and Small Industries Development Organisations (SIDO).
+As partnerships grew the range of activities and programs widened.
+In 2008 HakiMadini opened a second office in Arusha to improve its capacity in advocacy and awareness raising and since that time the office has been very active in policy lobbying, hosting community forums, and media campaigns and making new partnerships like Rosa Luxemburg Foundation and Small Industries Development Organisation (SIDO).

-HakiMadini is now the only rights based organisation in the mining sector which advocates for a more equitable distributions of Tanzanians abundant natural wealth.
-The organisation is also unique in that it now operates on a local, regional, national and international level.
+HakiMadini is now the only rights based organisation in the mining sector which advocates for a more equitable distribution of Tanzania`s abundant natural wealth.
+The organisation is also unique in that it now operates on a local and national level, and collaborate with international organizations.
 We are not a union or miners but view ourselves as catalyst for change.
-We focus on strengthening voices, connecting various stakeholders for collective engagement, and working together to protect the rights of small scale mining communities, ensuring transparency and accountability and that Tanzanian’s benefit from a pro poor mining sector.
+We focus on strengthening voices, connecting various stakeholders for collective engagement, and working together to protect the rights of small scale mining communities, ensuring transparency and accountability, and that Tanzanian’s benefit from a pro-poor mining sector.

 We have a deep passion for the work that we do to improve the efficiency and effectiveness of the Tanzania Mining sector.